RodrigoScola/Resumos/dataScience/communicate_data_science_findings.md

 * **Different Cultures** - Be aware that people with other cultures might not understand the expressions you use

 * **Other demographic characteristics** - age groups, type of residence, gender...

+#### Audience Adaptation

+* **Add Inforamtion readers need to understand the document** - check if key information is missing.
+Important background that helps beginners understand the main discussion

+* **Omit information that your readers do not need** - Unnecessary information can confuse and frustrate readers.

+* **Change the level of the information you currently have** - pitch the idea at the level of knowledge of the audience

+* **Change the level of your examples** - make the examples relate to the readers experience

+* **Change the organization of your information** - you can have all the right information but arrange it in a wrong way.
+There can be too much background information up front or too little such that certain readers get lost.
+Sometimes backgorund information needs to be consolidated into the main information - *For example* in the instructions its sometimes better to feed in chunks of background at the points where they are immediately needed

+* **Strengthen Transitions** - May be difficult for non specialist to see the connection, you should make it smoother and make it easy to understand the correlations

+* **Write stronger introductions** - They seem to read withh more confidence and undertanding when they have the "big picture"

+* **Create topic sentences** - it can help readers immensely to give them an idea of the topic and purpose of a section if they have a "tagline" that explains it in one sentence

+* **Cange sentence style and length** - How you can write can make a difference.
+Personalizing your writing style and making it more relaxed and informal can make it more accessible and understandable

+* **Clarity and Economy** - Writing style can be so wordy that is hard to read.

+* **Use different graphics** - Its a way to keep nonspecialists, or people uninstered in the topic, to keep them paying attention.
+They are called "decorative" graphics - ones that are attractive but serve no strict informative or persuasive purpose at all

+* **Break text into meaningful chunks** - Condense information into a 6-8 lines paragraph

+* **Cross references to important information** - Callbacks to previous graphics.
+Make the reader feel cool by paying attention

+* **Headings and lists** - Use them, nice to summarize information

+## Know your audience: How to write data analysis reports

+### Who

+Audience is often defined by the role a reader plays relative to the report